alabamadictionary/alabamadictionary.github.io/README.md

 # definition
 As one may suspect, this contains the information about a word.
 Different senses (multiple, unrelated meanings) are separated by semicolons.
 Related meanings are separated by commas.
 # class
 This refers to the subject marking strategy.
-If the subject marking strategy is not known or is unclear, this should be "nan"
+If the subject marking strategy is not known or is unclear, this should be "nan".
+Otherwise, the class indicated should follow the following schema:

+1. Stative verbs which begin in `cha-` in the *first person singular* (I/me form) should have a class "CHA-".
+This includes words like `kaano`
+2. Stative verbs which begin in `am-` in the *first person singular* (I/me form) should have a class "AM-".
+This includes words like `illokbachi`.
+3. Active verbs which end in `-li` in the *first person singular* (I/me form) should have a class "-LI".
+This includes words like `waliika`.
+If these types of verbs are able to have an object (ex: I see **you**), the class should instead be "-LI/CHA-" if the object is marked with `cha-` (ex: `chahiichali`), "-LI/AM-" if the object is marked with `am-` (ex: `amhiichali`), or "-LI/3" if the object can not be a human.
 # principalPart
 This refers to the three conjugated forms of the bare verb stem.
 In order, these are the *second person singular* (you), *first person plural* (we), *second person plural* (you all).
 These should be separated by a comma.